xing/jungle/README.md

 [![Swift](https://github.com/xing/jungle/actions/workflows/swift.yml/badge.svg)](https://github.com/xing/jungle/actions/workflows/swift.yml)

-A Swift command line tool to extract dependency information from a CocoaPods-based Xcode project.
+A Swift CLI tool that generates complexity metrics information from a Cocoapods Xcode project or a SwiftPM package.
 Currently, that´s what you can do:
 - Dependency graph (dot format)
 - Cyclomatic complexity evaluation
 - Number of dependant modules
-- Compare stats between different branches or even through the git history
+- Compare stats between different branches
+- Show stats along the git history

 You can read more information about dependency complexity in our Technical article ["How to control your dependencies"](https://tech.xing.com/how-to-control-your-ios-dependencies-7690cc7b1c40).